-Interacting with package feeds/repositories (many and varied, including our own): We just ask the feed for a package with the version string we stored in the release, and accept what the feed tells us.
+Package Feeds: Octopus asks the feed for a package with the version string stored in the release, and accepts what the feed provides.

-The only time Maven versions are used by Octopus is when an artifact is sourced from an external Maven feed.
-Accordingly, the only time to use the Maven versioning scheme over SemVer is when you are deploying artifacts to a Maven repository.
+Maven versions are used by Octopus when an artifact is sourced from an external Maven feed.
+SemVer is still required when versioning any artifact to be deployed to the built-in library or an external NuGet feeds, and the only time to use the Maven versioning scheme over SemVer is when you are deploying artifacts to a Maven repository.

 The Maven versioning scheme is implemented as a copy of the ComparableVersion class from the Maven library itself.